hashicorp/packer/website/source/docs/post-processors/docker-import.html.md

 ## Configuration

-The configuration for this post-processor is extremely simple.
-At least a repository is required.
+The configuration for this post-processor only requires a `repository`, a `tag` is optional.

 - `repository` (string) - The repository of the imported image.